AnandTiwary20/Meme/README.md

 A fun and simple HTML project that displays memes using basic HTML and CSS.
 Perfect for beginners learning web development or just creating a meme gallery for laughs!

 This project is a static website that shows a collection of funny memes.
-You can easily update the page by adding or removing memes manually through HTML.
+You can easily update the page by adding or removing memes manually through HTML.....

 ## 💡 Features